Things to Do in Maldives With Kids

 1. Cruising - Island Hopping and Dolphin Watching

 The most spectacular island hopping experience is offered in Maldives.
 A mix of inhabited resorts, and isolated islands, you have over 1900 islands to choose from.
 Giant modern cruises are operated to tour the visitors from one island to another in a luxurious way.
 You can revel in the sight of the orangish sun setting in the horizon from your deck by opting for sunset cruising.
 And to top it all, you will be given company by a huge pod of playful dolphins jumping from time to time.
 The awe-inspiring acrobatics performed by hundreds of dolphins so close to them thrills everyone and makes a trip to Maldives with kids a magical affair.
 Cruise trips for island hopping and dolphin spotting are conveniently organised by some of the resorts or the local tour operators functioning on that island.

 When the holiday destination is an island, you can conclude that most of your itinerary will revolve around the ocean only.
-And in Maldives, more than the waters, it's the vivid coral reefs growing underneath that attract the adventure junkies.
-Hence, water sports are a top priority when you are on a family holiday in Maldives.
+And in the Maldives, more than the waters, it's the vivid coral reefs growing underneath that attract the adventure junkies.
+Hence, water sports are a top priority when you are on a family holiday in the Maldives.
 The calm tides near the beaches are ideal, as well as safe for amateurs.
 You can go boating and watch a blurry picture of the life thriving underneath.
 And, for closer and even more breathtaking adventure, you can suit up in your diving gear and go snorkelling in the sea.
 Diving schools are present at many resorts and islands which provide lessons to beginners and help them locate the best diving spots.
 Giant turtles, eagle rays and dolphins will swim past you on your expedition in the marine world of the island.
-Swimming alongside manta rays and giant turtles is sure to make a visit to Maldives with kids worth every while.
+Swimming alongside manta rays and giant turtles is sure to make a visit to the Maldives with kids worth every while.

 3. Outdoor Cinema and Beachside Dining